 Canadian Media Circulation Audit membership

 MagsBC members are entitled to membership in the Canadian Media Circulation Audit (CMCA) under the Vertical Publications & CCNA Sustaining/Associate Members category, providing a reduced rate to access the CMCA’s auditing services.
 (Note: auditing fees are additional and based on circulation.)

 We can provide subscription and fulfillment services to member magazines for a monthly fee plus hourly rate.
 Hours may vary depending on the initial setup and number of subscribers; please contact us if you would like to discuss how we may be of service to you.

 Western Canadian Magazine Industry - Economic Impact Study

 The Alberta Magazine Publishers Association is funding this research, being done by Rowland Lorimer and his associates at the Canadian Centre for Studies in Publishing, SFU.
 MagsBC is contributing in-kind by promoting this study and encouraging its members to participate.

 MagsBC will be pursuing funding for this study in 2015.

 I Read It Here Best: Identifying Digital Content Delivery Systems That Effectively Support Magazine Publishing

-Funded by Access Copyright Foundation, MagsBC has commissioned this study this year.
+Funded by Access Copyright Foundation, MagsBC will be commissioning this study in 2015.

 MagsBC collaborates with a broad range of organizations to further its member-driven mandate: